FirebaseExtended/emberfire/docs/guide/testing.md

-# Acceptance testing
+# Testing

 Firebase backed Ember applications can be tested by:

- - Setting up a stubbed Firebase instance with initial fixture data
+ - Setting up an offline Firebase reference with fixture data
- - Defining ways in which a stubbed Firebase instance should respond to new data
+ - Defining ways in which the app should respond to data changes

-## Loading fixture data
+## Acceptance Testing

-You can generate an example acceptance test from a blueprint by running
+You can generate an example acceptance test by running

     ember generate emberfire-acceptance-test books